Saturday, February 16, 2018 – 10 a.m. to 4 p.m

 1515 Ste-Catherine Street W.

 Interested in studying fine arts but nervous about submitting your portfolio?
 Come to Portfolio Day!
-You'll get one-on-one constructive feedback about your work from Fine Arts faculty members and current students.
+You'll get one-on-one constructive feedback about your work from Fine Arts faculty members.

 What is Portfolio Day?